apache/tvm/docs/install/from_source.rst

     sudo apt-get update
     sudo apt-get install -y python3 python3-dev python3-setuptools gcc libtinfo-dev zlib1g-dev build-essential cmake libedit-dev libxml2-dev

+Note that the version of CMake on apt may not be sufficiently up to date; it may be necessary to install it directly from `Kitware's third-party APT repository <https://apt.kitware.com/>`_.

 Use Homebrew to install the required dependencies for macOS running either the Intel or M1 processors.
 You must follow the post-installation steps specified by
 Homebrew to ensure the dependencies are correctly installed and configured: